 Q2.4 Does the Eurosystem target or exclude specific industry sectors?

 The eligibility of assets for purchases under the CSPP is guided by our monetary policy objective, taking into account appropriate financial risk management considerations.
-To ensure the effectiveness of monetary policy, while keeping a level playing field for all market participants and avoiding undue market distortions, the range of debt instruments eligible for the CSPP is deliberately broad and does not discriminate on the basis of the economic activity of the issuers.
+To ensure the effectiveness of monetary policy, the range of debt instruments eligible for the CSPP is deliberately broad.

 Q2.5 Who conducts the purchases?